 Hi, welcome to the pages for the Devon Group.
 If you're in the area, why not come along to say hello!
-We generally meet on the first Thursday of the month from 7.30pm at The Rising Sun, Woodland, TQ13 7JT; and on the second Friday of the month at the Halfway House, Willand EX15 2RF, also around 7.30pm. (please see Events for location details)
+We generally meet on the first Thursday of the month and on the second Friday of the month at the Halfway House, Willand EX15 2RF, also around 7.30pm. (please see Events for location details)

 The Devon group was originally part of the Devon and Cornwall Group way back in 1977.
 But as you can imagine the